Arthur-Milchior/anki-trigger-action-on-note/config.md

 The configuration contains a simple entry: "rules".
-A rule is simply a dictionnary associating to each note type name a "note type rule".
+A rule is simply a dictionary associating to each note type name a "note type rule".

-A "note type rule" itself is a list of "atomic rule".
+A "note type rule" itself is a list of "atomic rules".

-An "atomic rule" can take the following parameter:
+An "atomic rule" can take the following parameters:
 * "trigger": a trigger.
 * "action": an action
-* "autoReverse": if set to true, the inverse of the action will be applied when the triggering rules does not hold anymore.
+* "autoReverse": if set to true, the inverse of the action will be applied when the triggering rule does not hold anymore.

 A trigger is either:
 * an atomic trigger/action
 * a tuple with:
 ** "any" or "all"
-** a list of trigger
+** a list of triggers

-The non-atomic trigger holds if any/all atomic triggers holds.
+The non-atomic trigger holds if any/all atomic triggers hold.

 An "atomic trigger" is:
-* "condition": a condition which must be satisfied.
+* "condition": A condition which must be satisfied.
 It can be "mature", "young", "suspended", "unsuspended", "buried", "unburied", "easy", "hard", "generated", "not generated", "flag", "unflag", "new" or expressed as a sql request where `:cid` is the card id and `:nid` is note id.
 The query should return a boolean scalar.
-* "param": the value at which a card is supposed to be mature/easy or The number of the flag.
-By default a card is mature when it's interval is 21 days and an easy card is one whose ease it's at least 300%
+* "param": The value at which a card is supposed to be mature/easy, or the number of the flag.
+By default a card is mature when its interval is 21 days and an easy card is one whose ease is at least 300%
-* "card types: a (list of) card type's name on which this trigger apply.
-If some card does not exists, the trigger fails (unless the condition is "not generated")
+* "card types": A card type name or list of names to which this trigger applies.
+If some card of that type does not exist, the trigger fails (unless the condition is "not generated")

-A action is either:
+An action is either:
 * an atomic action
-* a list of atomic action
+* a list of atomic actions

 An atomic action is:
-* "action": what to do to other cards, when the triggering rules apply.
-Actions are "suspend", "unsuspend", "bury", "unbury", "flagi" with "i" a flag number between 0 and 4 included.
+* "action": what to do to other cards when the triggering rules apply.
+Actions are "suspend", "unsuspend", "bury", "unbury", "flagN" (where "N" is a flag number between 0 and 4).
-* "card types: a list of card type on which this action apply.
-If some card does not exists, the action is not applied to it simply.
+* "card types: a list of card types on which this action applies.
+If some card of that type does not exist, the action has no effect.